GPUOpen-Tools/gpu_performance_api/docs/source/usage.rst

     | 32-bit Linux: libGPUPerfAPIGL32.so"
     "OpenCL", "| 64-bit Windows: GPUPerfAPICL-x64.dll
     | 32-bit Windows: GPUPerfAPICL.dll
-    | 64-bit Linux: libGPUPerfAPICL.so
+    | 64-bit Linux: libGPUPerfAPICL.so"
-    | 32-bit Linux: libGPUPerfAPICL32.so"
-    "ROCm/HSA", "| 64-bit Linux: libGPUPerfAPIHSA.so"
+    "ROCm/HSA", "| 64-bit Linux: libGPUPerfAPIROCm.so"

 To use the GPUPerfAPI library: